 She ultimately transitioned to acting, best known for her role as Dharma in the hit television series “Dharma and Greg,” for which she garnered a Golden Globe Award, three Emmy Award nominations and two TV Guide Awards.

-Most recently on television, Elfman played Joyce Fisher on NBC's family comedy "Growing Up Fisher" with J.K.
-Simmons, which followed on the heels of “1600 Penn” with Josh Gad and critically-acclaimed guest appearances on “Shameless” and the final season of the award-winning drama “Damages,” with Glenn Close and Rose Byrne.
+Most recently on television, Elfman played Alice on ABC's comedy series "Imaginary Mary," which followed on the heels of "Growing Up Fisher" with J.K.
+Simmons, “1600 Penn” with Josh Gad, and critically-acclaimed guest appearances on “Shameless” and the final season of the award-winning drama “Damages,” with Glenn Close and Rose Byrne.

 As a classically trained ballerina, Jenna has been invited twice to be a guest judge on the hit dance competition show "So You Think You Can Dance".
-She is also proudly on the board of trustees of the Dizzy Feet Foundation (founded by producer Nigel Lythgoe and Adam Shankman), whose mission is to support, improve, and increase access to dance education in the United States.
+She also proudly serves on the board of trustees of the Dizzy Feet Foundation (founded by producer Nigel Lythgoe and Adam Shankman), whose mission is to support, improve, and increase access to dance education in the United States.

 Jenna was born and raised in Los Angeles, where she currently lives with her husband, Bodhi Elfman, and their two young sons.

-She currently films a video podcast with her husband Bodhi called Kicking and Screaming in which they humorously discuss their 20+ year marriage together.
+She currently films a video podcast with her husband Bodhi called Kicking and Screaming in which they humorously discuss their 2+ year marriage together.